wevote/WeVoteReactNative/docs/installing/ENVIRONMENT.md

     cd ~/.cocoapods/repos
     git clone https://github.com/CocoaPods/Specs.git master
-    pod setup

-Once you are done with that, run react-native link.

-    cd /Users/<YOUR NAME HERE>/MyProjects/WeVoteReactNative
+    cd ~/MyProjects/WeVoteReactNative/ios

+Next run react-native link.
+Do not overwrite the source controlled `ios/Podfile`, it has been hand coded and is necessary for authentication to Twitter and Facebook.

-    ./node_modules/.bin/react-native link react-native-oauth
+    react-native link react-native-oauth

-A successful run looks like this (in my case re-running and overwriting the previous Podfile):
+A successful run looks like this (in my case re-running the previous Podfile):

-    (WebAppEnv)Steves-MacBook-Pro-2017:WeVoteReactNative stevepodell$
-    /Users/stevepodell/WebstormProjects/WeVoteReactNative/node_modules/.bin/react-native link react-native-oauth
+    (WebAppEnv)Steves-MacBook-Pro-2017:WeVoteReactNative stevepodell$ react-native link react-native-oauth
-    Scanning 523 folders for symlinks in /Users/stevepodell/WebstormProjects/WeVoteReactNative/node_modules (9ms)
+    Scanning 611 folders for symlinks in /Users/stevepodell/WebstormProjects/WeVoteReactNative/node_modules (4ms)
     Preparing to link react-native-firestack for iOS
     Checking CocoaPods...
     CocoaPods already installed